step-security/.github/profile/README.md

 ### [Harden Runner](https://github.com/step-security/harden-runner)

-Harden the Ubuntu VM on which GitHub Actions runs your workflow:
+Add security controls and monitoring to the build server (Ubuntu VM) on which GitHub Actions runs your workflows:

 1. Install agent using a step in the workflow.
 Step takes less than 5 seconds to run
     ```